What is levofloxacin?

 Levofloxacin is an antibacterial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of certain infections, including pneumonia, acute worsening of chronic bronchitis, anthrax, urinary tract infections, acute sinus infections, and others.

-One of the infections mentioned above—pneumonia—is a type of bacterial respiratory disease and is considered opportunistic infections.
+One of the infections mentioned above—pneumonia—is a type of bacterial respiratory disease and is considered an opportunistic infection.
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+To learn more about opportunistic infections, read the AIDSinfo What is an Opportunistic Infection? fact sheet.

 Levofloxacin can also be used “off-label” to treat other opportunistic infections of HIV infection.
 “Off-label” use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used “off-label.”